 As such, controlling the aperture or choosing to use the Aperture Priority mode allows you to adjust the amount of light that can get into your camera so that it can either open (widen) or close (narrow).
 The aperture setting is determined by several f-stop values.
 The usual numerical values for the f-stop are 1.4, 1.8, 2.0., 2.8, 3.6, 4, 5.6, 8, 11, 16 and 22.

 When you adjust the aperture, note that as the numerical value increases, the aperture becomes smaller and the amount of light that gets through decreases.
+Also, the smaller the aperture size, the wider your depth of field — a deeper portion of your photo will be in focus.
+For shallow depth of field photos, use a larger aperture size (i.e. a smaller numerical f-stop value).

 The shutter speed is measured in fractions of a second, e.g. 1/100s.
 So, if you use the example given, 1/100s, what this means is that your camera sensor is exposed to light for only one hundredth of a second.
-If you need to remember one thing about shutter speed, it is that when the shutter speed number is higher, the faster the shutter opens and closes.
+If you need to remember one thing about shutter speed, it is that when the shutter speed number is a smaller fraction, the faster the shutter opens and closes.

 If you want to control the shutter speed manually, go for Shutter Priority (S or Tv on your camera) or manual mode.